rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 * `config` - generates `TablesConfig.json` from `config.json` to establish links between DBs
 * `key` - generates *CREATE MASTER KEY* statements
 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
-* `template` - generates a script using specified template.
+* `template template_name` - generates a script using specified template.
 Accepts a file name from *templates* sub-folder or a fully-qualified file name.
-* `sqlcmd` - prepare a batch file for executing all files in the specified directory with *SqlCmd* utility.
+* `sqlcmd path_to_folder` - prepare a batch file for executing all files in the specified directory with *SqlCmd* utility.
 Omit the path to process all subdirectories under `script`.
-* `selfref` - removes all DB self-references and prepares a batch file for executing modified files with *SqlCmd* utility.
+* `selfref path_to_grep.txt` - removes all DB self-references and prepares a batch file for executing modified files with *SqlCmd* utility.
+* `insertref path_to_grep.txt` - converts 3-part names to a single mirror table name following *INSERT INTO* in all *.sql* files under the path of the 2nd param.

+**IMPORTANT**: Existing files are never overwritten.

+### Parameters
+* `template_name` - name of the file inside `./templates` folder
+* `path_to_grep.txt` - an absolute path or relative to the grep output with all the references located in the root folder of all the DB scripts.

-## Folder structure
+## App folder structure
+This program expects to find some files in predefined subfolders relative to the current working directory.

-`./config` - all the config files.
-The names are hardcoded.
+* `./config` - all the config files.
+The names of the files are hardcoded and should not be changed.
-`./scripts` - output directory for script generation.
+* `./scripts` - output directory for script generation.
-`./templates` - a default location for script templates
+* `./templates` - a default location for script templates

-Existing files are never overwritten.
+## Usage

+There is a great chance that you will need to modify the source code to fit your unique situation.
+It may be easier to create a shortcut in your working folder pointing to `\bin\Debug\netcoreapp3.0\AzurePoolCrossDbGenerator.exe`.

+* Shortcut name: `azpm`
+* Start in: `.` to make it run in the current directory of the command line

+### Step 1: initialise the environment

+Run `azpm init` to create blank config files.
+In most cases you only need to fill in details of `config.json`and delete the rest of the files.
+The config files you delete will be regenerated with values from `config.json` at the next step.

+The app will copy template files to your working directory.
+You can modify them as needed.

+### Step 2: generate config

+Run `azpm config` to generate config files based on the values in `config.json`.
+In most cases it all you need to get going.

 ## Config JSON files